Skip to main content

 ❓ Frequently Asked Questions

-What are the limitations of Recast Geolift?
+What are the limitations of Geolift by Recast?

 Advertising buys must allow geographic targeting – if it’s hard to limit spend inside a geography and there’s spillage to surrounding geographies, the estimates won’t be as accurate.